glabka/notes/vim.md

 * # - go to previous occurrence of the word under cursor
 * ma + d'a - set mark a at current location (then move to different line) + delete from current line to line mark a
 * >aB - auto reindent a block
+* p - paste after the cursor
+* P - paste before the cursor